AtharvaParate/Calculator_App/README.md

-# calculator.github.io
+# Calculator_App

-is a device or program that performs arithmetic operations.
+Calculator is a device or program that performs arithmetic operations.
 This calculator can perform basic arithmetic operations such as addition, subtraction, multiplication, and division, as well as more advanced operations like square roots, exponents, and logarithms.

 Features